percona/pbm-docs/docs/faq.md

 ## What’s the difference between PBM and `mongodump`?

-Both Percona Backup for MongoDB and `mongodump` are ‘logical’ backup solutions and have equal performance for non-sharded replica sets.
+`mongodump` is a ‘logical’ backup solution only while Percona Backup for MongoDB supports both logical and physical backups.
+Both solutions have equal performance for non-sharded replica sets.
 However, as opposed to `mongodump`, Percona Backup for MongoDB allows you to achieve the following goals:

 * make consistent backups and restores in sharded clusters
 * backup / restore both the whole data set and specific namespaces - databases and collections (See [Selective backup and restore](usage/selective-backup.md) for more information)
 * restore your database to a specific point in time
 * run backups / restores on each replica set in parallel while `mongodump` runs in one process on `mongos` node.

 ## Why does Percona Backup for MongoDB use UTC timezone instead of server local timezone?